PetteriPaju/AdobeExtendScripts/README.md

 # Adobe Extendscripts
-This page contains collection of extensions made for Adobe Illustrator and Phoshop.
+This page contains collection of extensions made for Adobe Illustrator and Photoshop.
 Extensions are made using Javascript and Adobe's Extendscript-API.

 Disclaimer!
 All these scripts were made for my personal use and are here for presentation purposes.
 They are not actively developed and not made for public use.